 If you’ve been reading my blog, you know I have never been a huge fan of the classical startup scene.
-Recently I stumbled upon a website devoted to Zebras, startups who opt for a different entrepreneurial path.
-One based on sustainability and long-term profitability as opposed to exponential growth aimed at a big exit.
+Recently I did a lot of research about other startup models, such as the Zebra movement, the Responsible Startup trend, and the post-growth philosophy.
+Models based on sustainability and long-term profitability as opposed to exponential growth aimed at a big exit.
 A more respectful model for the consumers, the entrepreneurial ecosystem, and our communities at large.
-Then I also discovered the post-growth movement.

-In this blog post, I explain why I don’t want my company to be a unicorn.
+In this blog post, I explain why I don’t want my company to be such a “classic” unicorn.
+I am not talking here about the valuation, but about the spirit and philosophy behind the classical definition of “unicorn startup”.
 I know, I know, that may seem like a weird claim.
 Everybody wants to get a whole lot of money from investors, exit big, and become the next Zuckerberg… Right?

 Well, not me.
 Don’t get me wrong, I love money as much as the next guy.
-But I think unicorns are harmful to their customers, their employees, the startup ecosystem, and, well… all of us.
+I mean, I really want my company to be valued at 1bn euros, of course.
+But I think the unicorn philosophy can be harmful to their customers, their employees, the startup ecosystem, and, well… all of us.

 Unicorns are harmful